dogtagpki/pki/docs/manuals/man1/CMCResponse.1.md

 The following are supported options.

 **-d** *path*
     Path of directory to the NSS database.
-This option is required.
+Defaults to '.' (the current directory).

 **-i** *path*
     Name of file (could include path) for the CMC issuance or revocation response.
 This option is required.